What Is a Rotator Cuff?

 Whether you are a serious athlete or just try to get out and play as often as possible, you are at an increased risk of suffering from a sports injury.
 These are particularly common for basketball players and weightlifters.

-Are you seeking sports injury treatment?
+Are you looking for a sports injury doctor?
 Look no further and talk to our orthopaedic doctors here at Ray of Health today!

-It is a natural reaction to reach out with your hands when you are falling.
+Reaching out with your hands when you are falling is a natural reaction.
 While this can protect other areas of your body, it leaves you at an increased risk of injury.
 Impact injuries can also cause broken ankles or meniscus tears.

 Wear and Tear with Age